-After more than a year of confinement, humanity’s desire to travel is a volcano ready to erupt.
-According to Longwoods International, 86% of Americans plan to travel in the next six months.
-That’s a lot of people!
-I have visions of crowds ala Walmart on Black Friday storming every major national park, attraction, and airport.
-And while it may be the reality for some places (Yosemite get ready), something else is afoot.
+After more than a year of confinement, humanity’s desire to travel has been an erupting volcano and spreading like wildfire.
+And while economically that’s a good thing, it can quickly turn into a bad thing.
+(I have visions of crowds ala Walmart on Black Friday storming every major national park, attraction, and airport.)
+And while it’s a reality for some destinations (Yosemite, Florida, Hawaii, I see you), something else is afoot.

 The pandemic has provided humanity with a sliver of a silver lining.
 We have the opportunity to engage in a global travel reset.
 We can shed years of bad travel habits and thoughtless behaviors and (wait for it)… travel responsibly.

 How to Travel Responsibly: Getting Started

-Booking a stay or confirming a tour is typically the first thing we do when planning a getaway.
+Booking a stay or confirming a tour is usually one of the first things we do when planning a getaway.
 Consider how much easier traveling responsibly will be if you choose accommodations and/or tours that already practice sustainable tourism.

 The key is to avoid posers, businesses that hijack buzzwords such as “eco-friendly” and “green” when they barely take it seriously.
 There is a term for this game of eco smoke and mirrors; it’s called “greenwashing.”
 So, how do you know what’s real and what’s gloss?

 Here’s how: I’ve put together some very helpful resources to make it easier to find who is doing it right.

 First: A Couple of Things You Should Know for Context